kybak90/kybak90.github.io/_pages/publications.md

 nav_order: 4
 ---

-This page highlights <span class="spn1">selected publications</span> and <span class="spn1">recently submitted papers (under review & revision)</span>, focusing on topics we aim to expand, generalize, or further explore.
+This page highlights <span class="spn1">selected publications (focused on recent works)</span> and <span class="spn1">recently submitted papers (under review & revision)</span>, focusing on topics we aim to expand, generalize, or further explore.
 The purpose of sharing this list is primarily to foster collaboration and communication.
 The complete list of all papers and projects is always available upon request.

 <!-- _pages/publications.md -->